TarunTomar122/IITJ-INVENTORY/README.md

 1. Fork and clone this repository.
 Download the source code and open it in the console.

-2. Type `docker compose -up --build` to run the backend server.
+2. Type `docker compose up --build` to run the backend server.

 3. Then navigate to frontend directory and type the following commands -
  - `npm install`